Normanndot/pokemon/Pokemon/README.md

 -- I have created a separate Service consuming classes (PokemonListingService, PokemonDetailService) following Interface segregation principle & Single Responsibility principle for each of its view.
 -- I have segregated sub SwiftUI views to follow clean code principle & to be much readable.
 -- I have used @Observable macro for `PokemonDetailViewModel` to minimise the boiler plate code.
 Apple recommends it.
+-- Have not added any comments or documentations intentionally, since the code itself is clean & readable.

 ## Internal Libraries
 -- Created `NetworkService` Swift Package manager which can be re-used as a service layer to interact with Backend and receive the corresponding response.

 ## Unit tests
 -- For all the service classes, viewmodels, I have written unit test creating mocks which covered 100% of the code.
+-- Used Act, Arrange, Assert concept for service tests & Given, When, Then for the viewmodels.
+There is no wrong rule, just have implemented both.

 ## XCUITests Automation
 -- I have added UIAutomation test which helps covering test for the User Interface with approximately 97%.